the-technat/the-technat/content/about.md

 +++

-I'm Nathanael, technat or the-technat. system engineer for Kubernetes, minimalist, perfectionist and optimist.
+I'm Nathanael, technat or the-technat.
+System engineer for Kubernetes, minimalist, perfectionist and optimist.
 I've got zero background in classic IT and was born into the cloud-native world (does this explain my optimistic approach sometimes 😉?)

 ## Contact